Queen Camel: Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Wincanton Rural District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+The village fell within the non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Wincanton Rural District.
+The district council was responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+On 1 April 2023 the South Somerset district along with others in the county were abolished and a new unitary authority, Somerset Council replaced them.
+This now provides all services formerly provided by both the districts and the former County Council.

 Queen Camel is part of the electoral ward of Camelot.
 This ward stretches from Sparkford in the north east through Marston Magna to Rimpton in the south.
 The total population of the ward as at the 2011 census was 2,742.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

-It is also part of the Somerton and Frome county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Glastonbury and Somerton county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 Landmarks

 The Wales and Camel Bridges over the River Cam date from the 18th century, although one may be a rebuilding of an older packhorse bridge.
 It is 38 in wide and has a total span of 15 ft.

 The 17th-century Wales farmhouse and a row of 15th-century cottages are near the Wales bridge.

 There is one shop that provides all of the villages needs.

-Queen Camel is also home to Ridge Pottery which was established in the village in 1977.
-It is an all woodfired pottery studio run by Douglas and Jennie Phillips which specializes in educational courses and workshops, as well as making their own pieces for sale.